-A no-closing-cost refinance can be tempting since it eliminates the need for you to have cash ready at closing, but depending on how long you plan to stay in the home, that convenience can cost you significantly more in the long run.
-Use Bankrate’s refinance break-even calculator to weigh different scenarios.
+A no-closing-cost refinance can be tempting since it eliminates the need for you to have cash ready at closing.
+But, depending on how long you plan to stay in the home, that convenience can cost you significantly more in the long run.
+Bankrate’s refinance break-even calculator can help you run the math on different scenarios.

 In a short refinance, a mortgage lender offers a distressed borrower a new loan in an amount that’s lower than the original balance, and might choose to forgive the difference.
 For the lender, accepting lower payments might be more cost-effective than foreclosure proceedings.
 For the borrower, a short refinance helps avoid foreclosure, but can harm their credit.

 With a reverse mortgage, homeowners aged 62 or older who have substantial equity in their home or paid off their mortgage in full can withdraw equity as income and don’t need to repay it until they leave the home.
-Unlike a regular mortgage, the lender makes payments to the homeowner.
+It works the opposite of a regular mortgage: The reverse mortgage lender makes payments to the homeowner (hence the name).
 This income is tax-free, but accrues interest.

-Reverse mortgages offer a steady stream of cash for a variety of purposes, such as supplementing retirement income, paying for home repairs or covering medical expenses.
-The amount varies depending on a number of factors, including the age of the youngest borrower or eligible non-borrowing spouse, the home’s value, the HECM borrowing limit and current interest rates.
+These types of refinance loans offer a steady stream of cash for a variety of purposes, such as supplementing retirement income, paying for home repairs or covering medical expenses.
+The amount varies depending on many factors, including the age of the youngest borrower or eligible non-borrowing spouse, the home’s value, the HECM borrowing limit and current interest rates.